Digital technologies are key to economic diversification

 has established a global partnership of 35 organizations working together to support an enabling environment for sustainable development through e-commerce.
 At the heart of this initiative is an online knowledge-sharing platform through which countries can navigate the technical and financial assistance offered by partnering institutions in key policy areas such as ICT infrastructure and services, payments, trade logistics, regulatory frameworks, skills development and finance.

-UNCTAD has also undertaken 32 eTrade Readiness Assessments in LDCs and other developing countries, covering 55 countries in their status of implementation of UNCTAD eT Readies, E-Commerce Strategies, or Action Plans; 41 have successfully launched at least one of the three (Map 1).
+UNCTAD has also finalized 36 eTrade Readiness Assessments in LDCs and other developing countries and regions, and developed 11 E-Commerce Strategies or Action Plans to serve as roadmaps of how e-commerce can support countries’ strategic development goals (map 1).
+UNCTAD provides support for their implementation by fostering synergies among development partners, facilitating access to e-commerce capacity-building development solutions and monitoring implementation progress, which so far has been reported by 25 partner countries.
 These identify areas for action across various policy areas to increase countries’ capacity to participate in and benefit from e-commerce.
 They help give countries the information and awareness to effectively formulate their needs for development assistance related to e-commerce and to seek support for action from donors.
 UNCTAD also works with developing countries on e-commerce strategies and policies.

 Map 1.
-41 countries have launched UNCTAD eT Ready, E-Commerce Strategy or Action Plan
+44 countries have launched UNCTAD eT Ready, E-Commerce Strategy or Action Plan Map 1.
+44 countries have launched UNCTAD eT Ready, E-Commerce Strategy or Action Plan

 Source: -—